MicrosoftDocs/WSL/WSL/about.md

 You can:

-1. Choose your favorite Linux distributions [from the Windows Store](https://aka.ms/wslstore).
+1. Choose your favorite Linux distributions [from the Microsoft Store](https://www.microsoft.com/en-us/store/).
 1. Run common command-line utilities such as `grep`, `sed`, `awk`, etc.
 1. Run Bash shell scripts and Linux command-line applications including:
     * Tools: vim, emacs, tmux